 The first place we started when researching this article was our own Retirement Ranger.
 When we took our free, 10 question quiz we tried to keep it simple – we specified only 2 environmental selections – “coastal” and “lakefront” and “lower than average” cost of living.
 The Ranger came back with 100 choices in the USA, from which we chose 11 for this article.

 Lakes with big coastlines offer some of the biggest waterfront bargains.
 Likewise, towns near rivers and bays can offer spectacular views or quick water access without spending mega-dollars.
 Finally, if you choose a place on the ocean that is far from a big city or in the right region, you might be able to snag a relative bargain.
 We urge you to use the Retirement Ranger and search on this and other sites for more ideas.
 Prices are from Zillow unless otherwise noted (the U.S. Zillow Home Value Index was $192,500 in late 2016).
 Insurance costs do tend to be higher near the ocean, so that is a factor to be considered.

 – Boynton Beach FL – Boynton Beach has always been the step-child to its more prosperous neighbors like Delray Beach and Palm Beach.
 It’s the same ocean, just a few miles north or south.
 Boynton Beach had a real estate meltdown in 2008 but has come back since, although not as much as nearby towns on the coast like Boca Raton.
-The median home price in 2010 was $150,000 (houses/condos close to the water were more), but that had increased to $224,300 by late 2016.
+The median home price in 2010 was $150,000 (houses/condos close to the water were more), but that had increased to $264,277 by early 2020.
 There are many communities not far from or even on the beach that the careful shopper can choose from.